CIVIL3D Performance Improvement

 • Alignments

-• Reference data using Data Shortcuts instead of loading everything into one file
+• Use Data Shortcuts instead of loading all content into one drawing